The College of Leadership

 In this degree track, spiritual and leadership studies become more challenging, and students are assigned leadership positions within MSU, MorningStar Ministries, or in other areas of approved placement.

-Students need 120 credits to complete the bachelor’s degree, and those who participate in one of the two electives in the previous two years can usually achieve these credits in three years rather than four.
+Students need 120 credits to complete the bachelor’s degree, and those who participate in one of the two majors in the previous two years can usually achieve these credits in three years rather than four.